When all else fails, sometimes the only thing left to do is walk.

 Nurse blogger Kelsey Rowell puts it this way: “What I’ve realized is that hospitals capitalize on the hearts of healthcare workers, especially nurses.
 They know we care about our patients.
 They know [nurses] care about their team.
 And they know that nurses [are terrible] at saying no. So we are constantly filling the holes that we didn’t dig for almost nothing.
 But to be honest… we kind of have dug them.
 Because we always say ‘yes.’”

 Standing together in solidarity on the strike line is the biggest “no” our profession has to offer.
-No more poor staffing, no more marginalization of patient care, no more treatment of staff that leads so many to walk away.
+No more marginalization of patient care, no more slashing of the benefits that allow us to take care of our families and our patients, no more treatment of staff that leads too many to walk away.

 Any time a nursing strike looms, hospitals turn to the same tired playbook.
 Don’t fall for it: we know better.
 As Dr. Ofri made clear, the business of health care depends on exploiting nurses, and we are on to it.